openfiesta/openfiestalab/labguide/residency.md

-- **Open FIESTA** will be required to appear as an **official sponsor of the project** in all of the hackers' work that will be related to our program.
+- **Open FIESTA** will be required to be attributed as an **official sponsor of the project** in all of the resident work that will be related to our program.